jethr0-1/DeAuthAll/README.md

 # Future Updates
-In a future update to this program, I plan to make the ENTIRE process automatic.
-This means automatically starting monitor mode (allowing the user to see all available target networks) AND automatically performing the attack.
+I have no plans for future updates to this program, but feel free to leave suggestions in the above Google form.